drk1wi/Modlishka/README.md

 Modlishka is a flexible and powerful reverse proxy, that will take your phishing campaigns to the next level with minimal effort required.
 Enjoy :-)

-To be release shortly.
+To be released shortly.
 Stay tuned.

 Features
 --------